In this article:

 This is simply a link to your monthly payout statements.
 You can read more about these in the Statements guide.

-Below that, you’ll find three tabs: Subscribers, Buy and Rent, and Traffic.
+Below that, you’ll find two tabs: Subscribers and Buy and Rent.

 The first tab is Subscribers.
 This is where you’ll go to find a complete breakdown of your subscriber data (if you have a Subscription product).